tendermint/spec/spec/core/state.md

 Note there is a hard-coded limit of 10000 validators.
 This is inherited from the limit on the number of votes in a commit.

+The initial height is recorded from the genesis file when the chain is started, and does not change afterwards.

 ### Version